junxit/us-congress-bills-112/bill.md

 Section 163 of Public Law 111–242, as amended by Public Law 111–322, is further amended—

-- **(a)** in subsection (b), by striking “2012–2013” and inserting “2013–2014”; and
+- **(1)** in subsection (b), by striking “2012–2013” and inserting “2013–2014”; and
-- **(b)** by inserting at the end the following:
+- **(2)** by inserting at the end the following:
-  > - **(c)** Not later than December 31, 2013, the Secretary of Education shall submit a report to the Committees on Appropriations and Health, Education, Labor, and Pensions of the Senate and the Committees on Appropriations and Education and the Workforce of the House of Representatives, using data required under existing law (section 1111(h)(6)(A) of Public Law 107–110) by State and each local educational agency, regarding the extent to which students in the following categories are taught by teachers who are deemed highly qualified pursuant to 34 C.F.R.
-200.56(a)(2)(ii) as published in the Federal Register on December 2, 2002:
+  > - **(c)** Not later than December 31, 2013, the Secretary of Education shall submit a report to the Committees on Appropriations and Health, Education, Labor, and Pensions of the Senate and the Committees on Appropriations and Education and the Workforce of the House of Representatives, using data required under existing law (section 1111(h)(6)(A) of Public Law 107–110) by State and each local educational agency, regarding the extent to which students in the following categories are taught by teachers who are deemed highly qualified pursuant to 34 CFR 200.56(a)(2)(ii) as published in the Federal Register on December 2, 2002:
   >   - **(1)** Students with disabilities.
   >   - **(2)** English Learners.
   >   - **(3)** Students in rural areas.